cbeveridge74/Vision/README.md

 [![Profile](https://img.shields.io/badge/Author-Craig_Beveridge-2b3137?style=flat&logo=github)](https://github.com/cbeveridge74)
 [![View Skills Summary](https://img.shields.io/badge/View%20My-Skills%20Summary-blue?style=flat&logo=markdown)](https://github.com/cbeveridge74)

+# 2014

 # Vision

-**Vision** was developed as a **Chrome App** (sunsetted in 2023) around **2014**, designed to **demo new healthcare concepts** and offer users an **immersive, interactive experience**.
+**Vision** was developed as a **Chrome App** (Chrome Apps was sunsetted in 2023), designed to **demo new healthcare concepts** and offer users an **immersive, interactive experience**.
 It served both as a **prototype for feedback collection** and as a **demonstration tool** showcased at **seminars across the UK**.

 ---

 ## Overview

-The app was **fully offline**, powered by **mock clinical data**, and focused on exploring future directions for digital healthcare interfaces.
-Its goal was to provide a **hands-on environment** where clinicians and stakeholders could experiment with potential workflows and features.
+The app was **fully offline**, powered by **mock clinical data** stored in **indexeddb**, and focused on exploring future directions for digital healthcare interfaces.
+Its offline nature allowed it to be used for demos in any location, the goal to provide a **hands-on environment** where clinicians and stakeholders could experiment with potential workflows and features.

 ---

 ## Core Functional Areas

 ### Appointments
 Simulated patient appointment management, including scheduling and summaries.

 ### Consultations
 Displayed and managed mock clinical consultations for demonstration purposes.

 ### Clinical Messaging
 Modeled secure messaging between clinical users to illustrate real-time communication.

 ### Fast Clinical Search
 Offered **rapid and intelligent search** capabilities for:
 - **Drugs**
 - **Clinical codes (SNOMED CT)**

 ### OCR of Clinical Correspondence
 Integrated **Tesseract OCR** to scan and extract text from clinical documents,
 helping users **quickly identify and confirm key patient data**.

 ### Tasks & Workflow
 Enabled users to **create and manage custom workflows**, simulating a flexible task-driven clinical environment.

 ---